 Luckily, there are ways to cut administrative costs without impacting your workforce or even "cutting" any value out of your organization.
 One of these ways is by finding an outsourced HR partner.
-Not only will have an outsourced HR partner help you reduce tangible costs (e.g., technology, benefits, etc.), but they can also help you cut the hidden intangible costs that trickle throughout your business.
+Not only will having an outsourced HR partner help you reduce tangible costs (e.g., technology, benefits, etc.), but they can also help you cut the hidden intangible costs that trickle throughout your business.

 In other words, benefits help you attract top talent, retain existing talent, drive culture, and create productive and engaging atmospheres.
 But benefits aren't cheap.

 For many SMBs, the costs of benefits may outweigh the pros.
-Your enterprise-grade competitors have access to better benefits at cheaper rates than you do and trying to compete with them can cost an arm-and-a-leg.
+Your enterprise-grade competitors have access to better benefits at cheaper rates than you do, and trying to compete with them can cost an arm-and-a-leg.
 Fortunately, you have options.
 Outsourced HR partners like Professional Employer Organizations (PEOs) offer SMBs access to enterprise-grade benefits at enterprise-grade prices.

 This is another area where HR outsourcing can eat a chunk of your costs.
-Your outsourced HR partner will bring their own vetted tech stack.
+Your outsourced HR partner will bring their vetted tech stack.
 That means instant access to a consolidated HR tech stack.

 Workers' comp gets expensive — fast.
 Rates vary by classification code, previous losses, and your Experience Modifier.
-On top of this, you'll pay an upfront fee and administrative fee to acquire workers' comp.
+On top of this, you'll pay an upfront and administrative fee to acquire workers' comp.
 The sooner you can cut these costs, the better.

 HR outsourcing partners give you access to their workers' comp insurance.
 Typically, this is an A-rated insurance carrier, and the upfront deposit is already paid for you.
 In other words, you turn workers' comp from a long-term, expensive ordeal into a pay-as-you-go service with a comped deposit.
 Even better, this plan could lower your Experience Modifier rate, which reduces your overall costs and improves your ability to secure government contracts.